 KitchenAid Fresh Prep Slicer/Shredder Attachment

-Despite its higher price, this shredder attachment does the majority of the work for you.
-All you have to do is select one of the three blades, set the speed, and place the food in the provided tube.
+Despite its higher price, this shredder attachment does most of the work for you.
+First, you must select one of the three blades, set the speed, and place the food in the provided tube.

-- The majority of the work is done by KitchenAid
+- KitchenAid does the majority of the work

 - Ideal for large amounts